Top 10 Best WordPress Plugins to Manage Your Website

 Whether you want to show someone your latest blog posts or share your portfolio, it’s vital that you can share it on social media, as well as through other channels.

 AddThis Share Buttons makes this simple to do.
 The plugin offers several types of social share buttons, including floating share buttons, expanding share buttons, inline share buttons, and image sharing buttons.

 They are designed to work on desktop, tablet, and mobile devices, with over 200 channels to choose from to display.

-You can also get analytics to find out how well your content is performing.
+You can also get analytics to determine how well your content performs.
 All you need to do is make sure that you have a free AddThis account so that you can see data on your top-performing content and more.